 Tracking gifts allows you to draft gift acknowledgement forms, properly record pledges, and evaluate the impact of in-kind donations over time.

 If you would like to discuss your entity’s contributions with one of our CPAs, contact us today.
-Our nonprofit experts would love to go over your entity’s in-kind donations to ensure you are recording them appropriately.
+Our nonprofit professionals would love to go over your entity’s in-kind donations to ensure you are recording them appropriately.